abby2727/imagehue/README.md

 # [ImageHue](https://imagehue.com/) - Your Ultimate Color Companion

 A modern, responsive web application crafted with creators, developers, and designers in mind.
-ImageHue is a professional image color picker and pixel color extractor tool that helps you get precise color data from any image quickly and easily.
+Built as an **open-source project**, **ImageHue** is a professional image color picker and pixel color extractor tool that helps you get precise color data from any image quickly and easily.

 ## Features